 If you’re looking to purchase soil for your landscaping or buying it to fill a hole, you need to know how much dirt you can haul in your vehicle.

-Most dirt suppliers will give you the option to deliver dirt at your doorstep, but it cost money.
+Most dirt suppliers will give you the option to deliver dirt to your doorstep, but it costs money.
 If you’re hauling a lot of dirt, then it may be worth paying someone to deliver it to you.

 But if you have a truck or vehicle that you can use to bring dirt to your home, then it’s a cheaper and faster option.

-If you’re wondering how much does a yard of dirt weighs and whether you can safely bring dirt to your home in the truck, then keep reading.
+If you’re wondering how much does a yard of dirt weigh and whether you can safely bring dirt to your home in the truck, then keep reading.